 Lab4Living is a trans-disciplinary research group, based on a collaborative community of researchers in design, healthcare and creative practices.
 We work together to address real world issues that impact on health and wellbeing, developing products, services and interventions that promote dignity and enhance quality of life.

-A series of international conferences, events and publications
+Series of international conferences, events and publications

 Design For Health journal